 More background, and a statement about intellectual property:

 In my 35 years of design and production work.
 I was lucky to experience several shifts in design technology.
 My great interest in design and printing history allowed me to reverse-engineer any printed piece I came across, to the degree that co-workers started jokingly calling me a “Forensic Designer.”
-Aside from being a impressive parlor trick, this skill proved to be very useful in my day-to-day work.
+Aside from being a reasonably impressive parlor trick, this skill proved to be very useful in my day-to-day work.

 As a poseur suburban punk-rocker at heart, I’ve always been averse to “high design culture.”
-Big design conferences and lactures remind me of arena rock shows, an expensive and unsatisfying one-way flow of already-familiar information.
-My interest in letterpress printing led me to Hamilton Woodtype Museum’s annual Wayzgoose conference, a better model for a productive and egalitarian exchange of ideas.
+Big design conferences and lectures remind me of arena rock shows, an expensive and unfulfilling one-way flow of already-familiar information.
+My interest in letterpress printing led me to Hamilton Woodtype Museum’s annual Wayzgoose conference, a much better model for a productive and egalitarian exchange of ideas.
 I’d love to present “Forensic Design” in similar forums, a handful of designers at a time, where, like Wayzgoose, I could learn as much from the “audience” as they learn from me.

 I’m happy to talk about Forensic Design anywhere, anytime: please reach out if you’d like me to speak to a group (students, designers, etc), or if you have any interest in helping me pursue/develop/publish these ideas.